 Summer Servings is designed to fill the nutrition gap during the summer to ensure that children get the meals they need when school is not in session.
 For over 40 years, this program has helped over one million children have a healthy, nutritious summer.

-The Food and Nutrition Service, a sector of the U.S. Department of Agriculture, authorizes summer meals nationally.
+The Food and Nutrition Service (FNS), a sector of the U.S. Department of Agriculture, authorizes summer meals nationally.
 Locally, Summer Servings meal sites are organized by local sponsors who apply to participate in the USDA program through the Indiana Department of Education.
 Sponsors are trained to serve meals which meet the United States Department of Agriculture (USDA) nutrition requirements.
-Meal service and serving times will vary by site.